Visual Artist and Craft Maker Awards 2009-2019

 - Proposed projects must significantly extend the applicant’s current practice

-The current 2016-17 scheme is now closed for applications, we hope to run a future scheme, with support from Dumfries & Galloway Council, Live Borders and Creative Scotland.
+The current 2018-19 scheme round 1 is now closed for applications, we hope to run round 2 in February 2019, supported by Dumfries & Galloway Council, Live Borders and Creative Scotland.